kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 The `targetRef` can point to a Kubernetes `Service`.

-Two implementation options when targeting a service:
+Two implementation options when targeting a Service:

 1. Apply authorization policy to all traffic addressed to this Service.

 1. Apply authorization policy to all workloads (pods) selected by the Service.

-**Benefits:**
+#### Benefits

 * **No API Extension Required:** Works with the current PolicyAttachment model in Gateway API without modification.
 * **Simplicity:** Intuitive for users familiar with Kubernetes networking concepts.

-**Downsides and Open Questions:**
+#### Downsides and Open Questions
 However, targeting a `Service` introduces several challenges;

 ##### Loss Of Service Context

-If we go with option 1, apply authorization policy to all traffic addressed to a service;
+If we go with option 1, apply authorization policy to all traffic addressed to a Service;

 This option is very tricky to implement for sidecar-based meshes where the destination sidecar has no knowledge of which Service the request came through.

 Here is the very high-level tarffic flow for sidecar-based meshes:

   ```sh
   Client → Request to backend-service:8080